intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 load balancers {{I-D.ietf-quic-manageability}} but information is limited to only those use cases.
 Each new use cases requires additional action.

-Such explicit signals that are specifically designed for the use of on-path function, while all other information is appropriately protected, enables an architecturally clean approach with the aims to use and manage the existing network infrastructure most efficiently as well as improve the quality of experience for those this technology is build for - the user.
+Explicit signals that are specifically designed for the use of on-path function leave all other information is appropriately protected.
+This enables an architecturally clean approach and evolvability, while allowing an information exchage that is important for improving the quality of experience for users and efficient management of the network infrastructure built for them.

-This draft discusses different approaches for explicit collaboration and provides guidance on architectural principles to design new mechanisms. {{past}} discusses past guidance, {{principles}}
-principles that good design can follow, along with some examples as well explanation of situations that not following these principles can lead to. {{research}} points to topics that need more to be looked at more carefully before any guidance can be given.
+This draft discusses different approaches for explicit collaboration and provides guidance on architectural principles to design new mechanisms. {{past}} discusses past guidance. {{principles}} discusses principles that good design can follow.
+This section also provides some examples and explanation of situations that not following the principles can lead to. {{research}} points to topics that need more to be looked at more carefully before any guidance can be given.

 # Past Guidance {#past}